-For example, you cannot show a water bill and a gas bill from the same utility company, and you cannot show
+For example, you cannot show a water bill and a gas bill

-For affidavit requirements, visit us at www.dps.texas.gov/DriverLicense/ResidencyReqNonCDL.htm or ask a driver license office employee.
+Note: ONLY proof of residency documents may be photocopies.
+For affidavit requirements, visit us at www.dps.texas.gov/ DriverLicense/ResidencyReqNonCDL.htm or ask a driver license office employee.